p4prabhu/Iris/README.md

-# using Iris data to predict the accuracy of the regression model without any tuning
+# Using Iris data to predict the accuracy of the regression model without any tuning